 Of the Universal Geneve 881101/01 watches found with straps or bracelets, I have found several possible original straps, and about a dozen with period-correct, if not original, bracelets.

-While they are of the correct date, and may be branded as Universal Geneve (produced by either Gay Freres or JB Champion), none of the bracelets found on Universal Geneve 881101/01 are original to the watch, based on discussion with owners of pieces with bracelets in the Universal Geneve 881101/01 serial number database.
+While they are of the correct date, and may be branded as Universal Geneve, none of the bracelets found on Universal Geneve 881101/01 are original to the watch, based on discussion with owners of pieces with bracelets in the Universal Geneve 881101/01 serial number database.
 The bracelet that gets the most press is the Gay Freres “double-grain beads of rice” bracelet.
-The other, from JB Champion, is made up of smaller “links” throughout.
+The other, from JB (Jacoby-Bender), is a “Champion” bracelet made up of smaller “links” throughout.

 I have seen only one Universal Geneve brochure showing the 881101/01 on a bracelet.
 I have not found any other source information (from Universal Geneve via advertisements, marketing material or otherwise) that otherwise shows or references the Universal Geneve 881101/01 delivered on a bracelet, but presumably it was an option.
 If you have any advertisements or other internal material, please contact me (thanks!).